 We operationalize this task through a unified set of linguistically grounded metrics spanning three dimensions: (i) \textit{lexical content}, (ii) \textit{language style}, and (iii) \textit{persuasive framing}.
-We introduce Persuasion Bias Index (PBI), a composite measure that captures agentic framing, modal certainty, and imperative usage—core mechanisms of persuasion that remain largely unexamined in prior bias audits.
+We introduce the Persuasion Bias Index (PBI), a composite measure that captures agentic framing, modal certainty, and imperative usage—core mechanisms of persuasion that remain largely unexamined in prior bias audits.
 By grounding PBI in established theories of agency and connotation \citep{abele2018agency,sap2017connotation}, we provide a principled way to quantify disparities in persuasive force across demographic targets.

-We apply our framework to three state-of-the-art LLMs, such as GPT-4o \citep{openai2024gpt4o}, Llama-3.3 \citep{touvron2023llama}, and Mistral-Large-2.1 \citep{jiang2023mistral}, and analyze targeted message generation across gender and age groups.
-While we instantiate our analysis in the context of \textit{\textbf{climate communication}}, this domain serves as a case study; the proposed framework is domain-agnostic and applicable to any setting involving demographic conditioning in generative language systems.
+We apply our framework to three state-of-the-art LLMs, including GPT-4o \citep{openai2024gpt4o}, Llama-3.3 \citep{touvron2023llama}, and Mistral-Large-2.1 \citep{jiang2023mistral}, and analyze the generation of targeted messages between gender and age groups.
+Although we instantiate our analysis in the context of \textit{\textbf{climate communication}}, this domain serves as a case study; the proposed framework is domain-agnostic and applicable to any setting involving demographic conditioning in generative language systems.
 Across both generation settings, we find systematic demographic framing biases in all three LLMs.
-Male- and younger-targeted messages consistently exhibit more \textit{agentic}, \textit{assertive}, and \textit{persuasive} framing, while female- and senior-targeted messages emphasize \textit{warmth}, \textit{communality}, and \textit{hedging}.
+Male- and younger-targeted messages tend to be more \textit{assertive} and less \textit{hedged}, while female- and senior-targeted messages emphasize \textit{warmth}, \textit{communality}, and \textit{hedging}.
 These asymmetries are substantially amplified under CRG, where demographic cues interact with thematic and regional context to produce stronger lexical, stylistic, and persuasive disparities.
 Together, these results indicate that personalization can magnify latent demographic stereotypes in LLM-generated targeted communication.